SirVer/move_window/README.markdown

 # Move Window

-Move window is a script that I use to rearrange windows under Mac OS X without touching the mouse.
+Move window is a tool that I use to rearrange windows under Mac OS X without touching the mouse.

 New windows open in Mac OS X wherever they want.
 Command line enthusiasts hate